juancruza46/playersApp/README.md

 - Sign in
 - Sign out
 - Search through a list of player names
-- Add favorites
+- Add to a my players page
 - Find players based on teams, nationality, positions, etc
 - View information when player is selected
-- Delete players from my favorites
+- Delete players from my saved

 //----------------